-We developed a comprehensive Climate Action Plan, which sets out our net zero transition strategy to achieve the targets outlined above, including how we will transition existing investments and our operations to net zero; develop new products; work with stakeholders including clients, investee companies and regulators; and monitor progress and measure success.
+We have developed a comprehensive Climate Change Action Plan, which sets out our net zero transition strategy to achieve the targets outlined above, including how we will transition existing investments and our operations to net zero; develop new products; work with stakeholders including clients, investee companies and regulators; and monitor progress and measure success.2

-We invested in additional ESG data and information sources in 2021, including physical risk assessments and scenario analysis (which we had previously run on a pilot basis).
-We worked closely with our data provider to ensure that all relevant parts of the FSI business are well informed on how to use the data most effectively and its limitations.
+We invested in additional environmental, social and governance (ESG) data and information sources over the course of 2022, including net zero alignment and fossil fuel related data.
+We worked closely with our data provider to ensure that all relevant parts of the FSI business are well informed on how to use the data most effectively, and to understand its limitations.